ayush09062004/Vidhi.ai_ChatApp/README.md

 ## Usage

-Once you have cloned the repository, you can run the Gradio app locally to interact with the chatbot.
+Once you have cloned the repository, you can run the Gradio app locally to interact with the agent.

 1. Navigate to the project directory:
    ```bash